open-learning-exchange/planet/README.md

 ### Cannot GET /

 There are two things you can try for this.
-First involves installing node packages which can be problematic.
+First is to reinstall the node packages with:

 ```
 vagrant ssh dev